We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 • DPTP8730Management of Complex Patients

-This course introduces management strategies for medically complex patients and integrates culturally competent and mindful patient management concepts throughout.
-Assessment and management strategies for patients with primary disease or comorbidities of the cardiovascular, pulmonary, metabolic, oncologic, lymphatic, and integumentary systems are emphasized.
+This course advances management strategy prioritization for medically complex patients and integrates culturally competent and mindful patient management concepts throughout.
+Clinical cases present patients across the lifespan with primary movement system impairments due to diseases, conditions, and comorbidities of the cardiovascular, neuromuscular, musculoskeletal, integumentary, lymphatic, pulmonary, metabolic /endocrine, reproductive/urologic, and immune systems to strengthen clinical reasoning.
 Students will incorporate community health informatics and risk mitigation strategies in the design of individual and community-based interventions for effective screening and optimal disease management.
 Use of lifelong learning skills is expected.
-Prerequisite: Successful completion of Trimester 4 courses
+Prerequisite: Successful completion of Trimester 4 courses.

-This course explores the therapist's role as an interdependent practitioner working within a collaborative medical model.
-Presenting the clinical tools and decision-making processes necessary for efficiently and effectively collecting, evaluating, and communicating examination data while promoting differential diagnostic principles and clinical decision-making.
-Students will practice application of wellness, screening, and patient/ client education skillsets to improve the health of the GU (Graceland University) and/or their local community.
+This course explores the physical therapist’s role as an interdependent practitioner working within a collaborative medical model.
+By integrating the evidence for medical screening methods, clinical diagnosis, and imaging modalities with clinical cases, students will develop efficient and effective processes for collecting, evaluating, and communicating examination data while advancing differential diagnostic reasoning.
+Building on prior coursework, clinical scenarios will advance data driven decision-making, applications for wearable and emerging technology, and effective management of patients across all spectrums in the continuum of care.
+Students will apply wellness, screening, and patient/client education skillsets to improve the health of the GU and/or their local community.
 Use of lifelong learning skills is expected.
-Prerequisite: Successful completion of Trimester 3 courses
+Prerequisite: Successful completion of Trimester 3 courses.

 • DPTP8750Advanced Therapeutic Interventions